filipezabala/voice/README.md

 ## MacOS Installation
-The following steps were used to configure [github.com/filipezabala/voice](https://github.com/filipezabala/voice) on [MacOS Ventura](https://www.apple.com/macos/ventura/).
+The following steps were used to configure [github.com/filipezabala/voice](https://github.com/filipezabala/voice) on [MacOS Sonoma](https://www.apple.com/macos/sonoma/).
 Note the software versions during installation, inconsistency reporting is welcome.
 If the error "The package %@ is missing or invalid" appears during the upgrading from MacOS Catalina to Big Sur, press simultaneously `command + option + p + r` at restart.
 The processes may be accompanied using the keys `command + space 'Activity Monitor'`.
 > Without the following Python items 3 and 11, you may run all the functions except `diarize` and `extract_features` calling `f0_praat` and `fmt_praat` features.
 These functions run respectively [pyannote-audio](https://github.com/pyannote/pyannote-audio) and [Parselmouth](https://github.com/YannickJadoul/Parselmouth).

 Hardware
  .
-MacBook Air (13-inch, 2017)
+MacBook Air (13-inch, 2020)
  .
-Processor 1.8 GHz Dual-Core Intel Core i5
+Chip Apple M1
  .
-Memory 8GB 1600 MHz DDR3
+Memory 8GB LPDDR4
- .
-Graphics Intel HD Graphics 6000 1536 MB

 ### 1. [Homebrew](https://brew.sh/)
 Install Homebrew, 'The Missing Package Manager for macOS (or Linux)' and remember to `brew doctor` eventually.
 At terminal (`command + space 'terminal'`) run: